-As some of my older rage-filled articles indicated, we’re still running some services on Sybase’s SQL Anywhere.
+As some of my older rage-filled articles indicated, we’re still running some services on SAP’s SQL Anywhere.
 Since it cost me many hours and sanity wrangling, I think it may be helpful to others to summarize the current situation for Python developers.

 It hurts a little bit less now.
 We’re using the official sqlanydb driver in production.

 There are four ways known to me to access a SQL Anywhere database in Python:

 - Their official sqlanydb driver that requires their client libraries.
 Used by sqlany-django which gives you Django’s ORM with SQL Anywhere and the official SQL Anywhere dialect for SQLAlchemy.

 - Their official ODBC drivers via pyodbc.

 - The python-sybase module which also needs a pretty complete SQL Anywhere installation to build.
 Supported by SQLAlchemy.